Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 If you’re a portrait photographer, then you should be well-acquainted with the 35 mm lens because of the intimacy it provides you.

-No one wants to have to stand feet away from their model even if a 50 mm can capture your subject in startling detail.
+No one wants to have to stand feet away from their model, even if a 50 mm lens can capture their subject in startling detail.

 6. The 35mm Lens Allows You to Capture Images with More Emotion

-The 35 mm is wide enough that you can get right up to your subject, get personal, and hopefully capture something magical.
+The 35 mm is wide enough to get right up to your subject, get personal, and hopefully capture something magical.

 7. 35mm Lens is a Versatile Way to Shoot